Frequently Asked Questions About Hunting in Manitoba

-What is the best broad heads for archery Black Bear?
+What are the best broad heads for archery Black Bear?

 There are many brands and styles available today and we can’t keep up with all of them.
 However for several reasons we believe in fixed blade durability and less to go wrong.
-Bears have thick course hair, thick hide and highest bone density of all NA Big Game animals.
+Bears have thick coarse hair, thick hide, and the highest bone density of all NA Big Game animals.

-Manitoba regulations allows either fixed or mechanical broad heads.
+Manitoba regulations allow either fixed or mechanical broadheads.
 “Run what ya brung”